PolyAI-LDN/pheme/README.md

 # Pheme Model
 This repo contains recipes and models used for training Pheme TTS models.
 It is the official implementation for the paper: [Pheme: Efficient and Conversational Speech Generation](https://arxiv.org/pdf/2401.02839.pdf).
-Demo at [link](https://huggingface.co/spaces/PolyAI/pheme)
+Demo is available [here](https://huggingface.co/spaces/PolyAI/pheme) while a selection of audio samples can be found [here](https://polyai-ldn.github.io/pheme/)

 Our Pheme TTS framework validates several hypotheses:
 1. We can train Transformer-based conversational TTS models with much fewer training data than e.g., VALL-E or SoundStorm (e.g., 10x fewer data).